LAST UPDATED: 1 month ago

 Yes.
 Besides the broken plural, there are three other important features for South Semitic languages:

-- The passive participle prefix م is typical for South Arabian languages.
+• The participle prefix م is typical for South Arabian languages.

 Did you know?
 The broken plural has many special features: there are forms for small and big numbers.